r-leyshon/spotify_artwork/README.md

 Also [thomasp85](https://github.com/thomasp85/patchwork)'s excellent 'patchwork' package for wrapping the artwork together very easily.

 Last but not least, [ropensci](https://github.com/ropensci/magick)'s 'magick' package for simple image manipulation.

+## ToDo

+If more than one tsv is detected in the data folder, only read the most recent date.